A BRIEF HISTORY OF GLASGOW

 Also in 1970 Glasgow's Central Mosque was built.
 Meanwhile, Strathclyde University was formed in 1964.

 In the last part of the 20th century Glasgow turned to art and its heritage to attract visitors and provide jobs.
 The Hunterian Art Gallery opened in 1980.
-In 1983 the Burrell Collection went on display in a museum in the grounds of Pollock House.
+In 1983 the Burrell Collection went on display in a museum on the grounds of Pollock House.
 The Scottish Exhibition and Conference Centre was built in 1985.
 The Clyde Auditorium was added in 1997.

 The McLellan galleries were severely damaged by fire in 1985.
 They were refurbished and reopened in 1990.
 Then the Gallery of Modern Art was built in 1996.
 Meanwhile, in 1988, a Garden Festival was held in Glasgow.
 In 1990 it was made a European city of culture.
 Also in 1990, the Royal Concert Hall was opened.
 In 1996 a Festival of Visual Arts was held in the city.
 In 1999 Glasgow was designated the UK city of architecture and design.

 In the 1980s and 1990s the traditional manufacturing industries of Glasgow went into a steep decline but the service industries grew.
-Industries such as retail, finance and tourism flourished.
-Glasgow School Museum of Education opened in 1990 and St Mungos Museum of Religious Life and Art opened in 1993.
+Industries such as retail, finance, and tourism flourished.
+Glasgow School Museum of Education opened in 1990 and the St Mungos Museum of Religious Life and Art opened in 1993.
 Buchanan Galleries Shopping Centre was built in 1999 and the Clyde Maritime Centre opened the same year.

 In the early 21st century Glasgow flourished.
 The IMAX cinema opened in 2000 and the Clyde Arc Bridge opened in 2006.
-Today the population of Glasgow is 588,000.
+In 2020 the population of Glasgow was 613,000.

 A timeline of Glasgow